1518872279/The-Big-Boat/Assets/README.md

 - **Unstable Boat**: Try increasing water drag and angular drag, or add more floating points to the boat.
 - **Performance Issues**: Reduce the grid size of the water simulation and simplify the colliders.
 - **Visuals Not Matching Physics**: Ensure the WaterSimulation is properly connected to both the shader material and BoatBuoyancy component.
+- **Boat Spinning**: If the boat spins too much, increase the `directionDamping` parameter or decrease `directionForce`.
+- **Game Ending Too Quickly**: Increase the `maxTiltDuration` to give players more time to recover from extreme tilts.

 ## Future Enhancements